 Dry cask storage

-A method for storing spent nuclear fuel above ground in special containers known as casks.
-After fuel has been cooled in a spent fuel pool for at least 1 year, dry cask storage allows approximately one to six dozen spent fuel assemblies to be sealed in casks and surrounded by inert gas.
-The casks are large, rugged cylinders, made of steel or steel-reinforced concrete (18 or more inches thick or 45.72 or more centimeters).
-They are welded or bolted closed, and each cask is surrounded by steel, concrete, lead, or other material to provide leak-tight containment and radiation shielding.
-The casks may be placed horizontally in aboveground concrete bunkers, or vertically in concrete vaults or on concrete pads.
-For additional detail, see Dry Cask Storage and Dry Spent Fuel Storage Designs: NRC Approved for General Use.
+A method for storing spent nuclear fuel in special containers known as casks.
+After fuel has been cooled in a spent fuel pool for at least 1 year, dry cask storage allows spent fuel assemblies to be sealed in casks or canisters and surrounded by inert gas.
+They are welded or bolted closed, and each is surrounded by steel, concrete, lead, or other material to provide leak-tight containment and radiation shielding.
+The casks may store the fuel horizontally or vertically in concrete vaults or on concrete pads.